-The PAD127 rail to rail operational amplifier is constructed with surface mount components to provide a cost effective solution for many industrial applications where it is important to obtain a maximum output signal with limited supply voltages.
-The PAD127 outperforms much more expensive hybrid component amplifiers or rack-mount amplifiers in a footprint only 80mm square.
+The PAD157 rail to rail operational amplifier is constructed with surface mount components to provide a cost-effective solution for many industrial applications where it is important to obtain a maximum output signal with limited supply voltages.
+The PAD157 is an upgrade to the discontinued PAD127 and needs no balancing resistors for its parallel output MOSFETs.
+Otherwise, the PAD157 is a form, fit and function replacement for the PAD127.
 User selectable external compensation tailors the amplifier's response to the application requirements.
-Four-wire programmable current limit is built-in, but the PAD127 is compatible with the external PAD121 current limit accessory module as well.
-The PAD127 also features a substrate temperature reporting analog output and over-temp shutdown.
+Fourwire programmable current limit is built-in, but the PAD157 is compatible with the external PAD125 current limit accessory module as well.
+The PAD157 also features a substrate temperature reporting analog output and over-temp shutdown.
 The amplifier circuitry is built on an insulated metal substrate mounted to an integral heat sink and fan assembly.
-No BeO is used in the PAD127.
-The resulting module is a small, high performance turn-key solution for many industrial applications.
+No BeO is used in the PAD157.

-PAD127 mounted in evaluation kit
+PAD157 mounted in evaluation kit